danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 *However, the business challenged us with an open problem: there is a global shortage of radiologists and institutions are struggling to keep up with screening demand.*

 Our high level goals were to:
+- Solve a major problem related to screening mammography
 - Leverage artificial intelligence as part of the Care Advisor suite
-- Empower radiologists and enhance their work&mdash;not to replace them
+- Empower radiologists&mdash;not replace them
--

 <!-- Although we roughly knew from the start that we wanted apply machine learning to reading mammograms, we didn't actually know what that means. -->